Mary Francesca Bosworth: Life

 She worked in the United States for eight years, returning to the United Kingdom in 2004.

-She is currently Professor of Criminology and Fellow of St Cross College at the University of Oxford in England as well as Professor in the school of Social Sciences at Monash University in Melbourne, Australia.
-In addition, Bosworth is Director of the Centre for Criminology at the University of Oxford.
+She is currently Professor of Criminology and Fellow of St Cross College at the University of Oxford in England.

 Work

 Bosworth has published a number of papers and books on race, gender and citizenship, particularly on prisons and immigration detention.

 Her research is international and comparative.
-She has worked in Paris, Britain, the USA and Australia.
+She has worked in Paris, Britain, the US and Australia.

 In all her work Bosworth examines how individuals negotiate the institutional constraints of their confinement and how that confinement reinforces and is reinforced by their prior experience of poverty, violence and abuse.

 In summer 2012 Bosworth was awarded a 5-year European Research Council Starter Grant.